-The City has a strong base of community organizations upon which According to the Metro Christian Council, 700-800 churches are in the city, including and Islamic seventy Christian denominations; Christian Internet Marketing 700 Christian churches lists (www.churchangel.com).
+The City has a strong base of community organizations upon which to According to the Metro Christian Council, 700-800 churches are in the city, including seventv Christian and Islamic denominations; Christian Internet Marketing lists 700 Christian churches (www.churchangel.com).
 The Detroit City Planning Commission database of block clubs, public service agencies, and resident, business and community development organizations, has over 1800 entries.

-Significant development occurred in Detroit from the mid-1990s until the recession of 2008.
-1999. the In Planning and Development Department reported \$5 billion in new development completed and \$7 billion underway.
+Significant development occurred in Detroit from the mid-1990s until the recession of 1999, 2008.
+In the Planning and Development Department reported \$5 billion in new development completed and \$7 billion underway.
 The total figure hit \$21 billion in 2001, \$10.5 billion in the city's federal Empowerment Zone.
 From 2002 to 2005, \$5.6 billion in construction projects were completed, with an estimated \$10.8 billion more underway in 2006.